Oliari and Others v. Italy: Judgment

 The Court held that Italy, by not legally recognizing same-sex relationships, violated Article 8 of the European Convention on Human Rights ("Right to respect for private and family life").

 In the review of relevant law, the Court also referenced Obergefell v.
 Hodges, a United States Supreme Court ruling legalising same-sex marriage, which was published just a few days before the ECtHR deliberated in Oliari and Others v.
 Italy.

 However, the ECtHR found that, despite the evolution of states in favour of legalising same-sex marriage, there was no violation of Article 12 (right to marry), and thus confirmed its previous ruling in Schalk and Kopf v.
 Austria (2010).

 Aftermath

-In May 2016, almost one year after the Court's ruling, the Italian Parliament passed a civil unions law, which grant same-sex couples all of the legal protections enjoyed by opposite-sex married couples.
+In May 2016, almost one year after the Court's ruling, the Italian Parliament passed a civil unions law, which grants same-sex couples all of the legal protections enjoyed by opposite-sex married couples.
 The law came into effect in June of the same year.